-Where: 1800 Highway 18, Truck route.
+Where: 1800 Highway 18, Truck route in Hot Springs, South Dakota.
 We found it easily, driving south from Rapid City.

-When: The Mammoth Site is open year round, except for Thanksgiving Day, Christmas Day, New Year’s Day and Easter.
+When: Open year round, except for Thanksgiving Day, Christmas Day, New Year's Day and Easter.
 Hours change seasonally.
-Check the official website for hours on the date you will be there.

-How Much: Admission starts at around $8 per person, with pricing for children, adults and seniors.
+How Much: Admission starts at around $8 per person.
 Children ages 3 and under get in FREE.
-Check the official website for current pricing.

 How Long: About 2 hours